MultiSafepay/docs/content/api/reference/tokenization-list-all-tokens.md

 This API call allows you to list all tokens related to a single customer reference.

-If you have a large number of tokens, you can use the two parameters _limit_ and _offset_ to limit the number of tokens that will be listed.
+If you have many tokens, you can use the two parameters _limit_ and _offset_ to limit the number of tokens that will be listed.

 Example: If the _limit_ is set to 15 and the _offset_ to 0, then 17 tokens will be listed (token 0 to token 16)